jupyterlab/jupyter-collaboration/DESIGN.md

 It doesn't overlap with JupyterHub in that JupyterHub is about spawning multiple instances and this is about providing one instance for collaborative purposes.

-It also isn't about providing concepts of Teams, Projects, Groups, etc. These are definitely useful to have in a collaborative environment but for the initial work here we are assuming the same permisionless structure of a regular Jupyter server.
+It also isn't about providing concepts of Teams, Projects, Groups, etc. These are definitely useful to have in a collaborative environment but for the initial work here we are assuming the same permission-less structure of a regular Jupyter server.

 It's also often useful to share what environment you are in with your notebook, to make it more reproducible.
 This isn't about that kind of collaboration either.